brooklynrail/brooklynrail-platform/content/events/2020/11/aleksandar-duravcevic-with-choghakate-kazarian.md

 ---
 title: Aleksandar Duravcevic with Choghakate Kazarian
-summary: Aleksandar Duravcevic with Choghakate Kazarian.
+summary: Artist Aleksandar Duravcevic will be in conversation with curator, art historian, and Rail guest critic Choghakate Kazarian.
 We'll conclude with a poetry reading.
 people:
   - person: aleksandar-duravcevic